theyareonit/Click-Between-Frames/about.md

 - This mod does not work with bots
 - Lock to player X will desync after clicking
 - Controller input is not yet supported
-- Moving platforms are buggy in platformer mode

 Icon by alex/sincos.